Skip to main content

 Stormwater management, permitting, and pollution control are major priorities for the University of Maryland.
 The College Park campus is centrally located within the Anacostia Watershed and discharges stormwater to 3 tributaries.
 Stormwater is significantly regulated within Maryland to protect water quality.

 The University currently holds four different stormwater permits in addition to the 20-CP permit as part of current and future construction projects around campus.
-The University's individual industrial permit authorizes the university's discharge of cooling water, boiler blow-down, and condensate wastewater to surrounding surface waters via a separate storm drain system; a 12-SW (soon to be 20-SW) permit that regulates stormwater management on six specific campus locations; a NPDES Municipal Separate Storm Sewer System (MS4) Phase II General Permit, which covers the discharge of all stormwater runoff that enters the University's storm drain system, including land, pavement, parking lots, roads, building rooftops, and construction sites on campus; and a 17-PE permit, which covers any discharges to the Waters of the State impacted by the university's use of pesticides.
+The University's individual industrial permit authorizes the university's discharge of cooling water, boiler blow-down, and condensate wastewater to surrounding surface waters via a separate storm drain system; a 20-SW permit that regulates stormwater management on six specific campus locations; a NPDES Municipal Separate Storm Sewer System (MS4) Phase II General Permit, which covers the discharge of all stormwater runoff that enters the University's storm drain system, including land, pavement, parking lots, roads, building rooftops, and construction sites on campus; and a 17-PE permit, which covers any discharges to the Waters of the State impacted by the university's use of pesticides.
 These permits require the university to meet certain discharge limitations and employ Best Management Practices (BMPs) to minimize pollutants discharged into the stormwater.

 The university employs several strategies to reduce stormwater impacts, but major approaches include: a routine sampling of 13 permitted outfalls to ensure pollutants are below allowable levels; an Illicit Discharge Detection and Elimination (IDDE) program to identify and mitigate unallowable discharges; and regular site inspections.
 In addition, the university has over 100 stormwater control facilities that are subject to routine inspection and maintenance.